Interruption-Aware Cooperative Perception for V2X Communication-Aided Autonomous Driving: System Model and Problem Formulation

 With random communication interruption, cooperative perception performance will be significantly degraded because of inadequate message passing.
-Therefore, our specific aim is to make cooperative perception performance robust to the loss of messages caused by random communication interruption.
+Therefore, our specific aim is to enhance the robustness of cooperative perception performance in the face of message loss stemming from unpredictable communication interruptions.